 So, of course, as usual, I looked to see if I could make them myself.
 I didn’t figure it would be difficult to do because felting wool is a fun and easy project.
 Sure enough, a search of the Internet revealed that many other people had already been making wool dryer balls themselves.

 Taking advantage of an old wool sweater, I set out to make my own dryer balls.
 You can buy a skein or two of wool, of course, but for some reason, I can’t find it around here.
 While they seem to call all yarn “Lana,” the Spanish word for wool, all of it at the local stores seems to be acrylic.
 For this project, though, it’s important that you use natural wool yarn or it won’t felt correctly into a solid ball, and it won’t do its job in the dryer either.

 I’d also like to suggest that you use a light or neutral color so as not to risk accidentally dyeing your clothes with them.

 luckily, I had an old, oversized wool sweater that I had already started to unwind for use of the wool in other projects.
 I had knitted myself some mittens, and couldn’t bring myself to throw away the rest of the wool sweater, especially when wool yarn is so difficult to find here.

-Every once in awhile my borderline hoarder tendencies, when it comes to craft supplies that I can’t readily find here, pay off.
+Every once in a while my borderline hoarder tendencies (as can be evidenced by my baby keepsake quilt) pay off.
+Because I can never find craft supplies here or non-acrylic yarn, I saved an ugly wool sweater just to use the natural wool for other projects.
 I unraveled enough of the sweater to make myself 6 fuzzy wool dryer balls, which seems like the perfect number of balls to use in the dryer each time with the size loads I usually dry.